AdminCMD/AdminCMD/CONTRIBUTING.md

 * Maven
 * Git

-Developer Informations
+Developer Information
 ------------
 If you want to contribute, feel free to fork the project and create pull requests.
 Your help is really appreciated!
 Every developer of the AdminCMD team is able to create branches and merge it into master.
 Once the development of a feature has started, the developer creates a new branch named after the feature.
 Once a feature is finished, the branch becomes merged to the master branch to prevent commit conflicts.
-Everybody who is not from the developer team, can make pull requests to the main branch and we will review them and maybe merge them.
+Everybody who is not from the developer team, can make pull requests to the main branch, and we will review them and maybe merge them.

 To clone: